mollases/goal-d/README.md

 * Goal completion
     - marking tasks as {open (white), in progress (yellow), completed (green), no go (gray)}

-* sign in page
-    - remove user id from url

 ## wishlist
 * save as png
 * tagging and filtering in the map
 * connecting separate maps to each other (deep referencing?)

 ## future
 * people search page
   - given an email address
-* use the ddb exclusively